OlivierSohn/hamazed/BACKLOG.md

 - make inter-level animation time independent of compute / render time -> keep "the last time world evolution was rendered" in worldEvolution to not make deadlines based on current time

-- some evolutions don't use the timing aspect as another evolution times them. some evolutions don't use the interpolation aspect as they are only used to time. we should separate the 2 aspects by defining 2 distinct types.

 - animate frame color while transitioning (red -> white -> red)